Language-Research-Technology/ldac-profile/profile/profile.md

   - The collection is not yet stable

-    -   New items being added or changed.
+    -   New items are being added or changed.

     -   There is a chance that some data may have to be taken down or withdrawn at the request of participants.